chophilip21/chophilip21.github.io/_posts/networking_part2/2023-04-05-network_part2.md

 # 4.0 - Transport layer <a name="transport"></a>

 In the application layer, messages are generated with the HTTP protocols, hits the sockets in the session layer, waiting to be carried over the network over two transport layer protocol options --- TCP/IP and UDP/IP.
 This is where messages are chopped into smaller segments (TCP or UDP segments), packaged as IP packets, and delivered down through the pipeline.
-Apart from above, there are actually several other important procedures running behind the scenes to ensure the best outcome.
+Apart from above, there are actually several other important procedures running behind the scenes to ensure the best outcome, as TCP and UDP both use IP to communicate, but <b>IP (network layer) is unreliable, as datagrams can overflow router buffers and never reach their destination, datagrams can arrive out of order, and bits in the datagram can get corrupted (flipped from 0 to 1 and vice versa)</b>.
+Therefore transport layers must have logics to minimize these errors.

 <figure>
 <img src="